Infinite measure mixing for some mechanical systems: Preliminaries on Lorentz gas and related systems.

 Let $O_1,\dots, O_J$ be disjoint convex subsets of the 2-torus $\mathbb T^2$ with $\mathcal C^3$ boundary with non-vanishing curvature.
 These sets are also called scatterers.
-Let us consider a point particle that flies freely (with speed $1$) in the interior of $\cD_0 = \mathbb T^2 \setminus \cup O_j$, and upon reaching the boundary, it undergoes specular reflection (angle of incidence equals angle of reflection).
+Let us consider a point particle that flies freely (with speed $1$) in the interior of $\cD_0 = \mathbb T^2 \setminus \cup O_j$, and, upon reaching the boundary, undergoes specular reflection (angle of incidence equals angle of reflection).
 This dynamics is called the Sinai billiard flow ($g^t$).
 It preserves the Lebesgue measure on $\cD_0 \times \cS^1$ (position and velocity).
 Let $\boldsymbol\kappa$ be the invariant Lebesgue measure normalized so as it is a probability measure.
 Identifying the torus with $[0,1]^2$, and extending the scatterer configuration periodically to the plane, we define the billiard flow on $\cD = \reals^2 \setminus \cup_{\ell \in \integers ^2} \cup_{j = 1}^J (O_j+ \ell)$ as before.
-We call the billiard flow in this infinite domain Lorentz gas.
-It is denoted by $G^t$ and preserves $\lambda$, the product of $\boldsymbol\kappa$ and the counting measure on $\integers^2$.
-We assume unless it is explicitly stated otherwise that the scatterer configuration is such that the free flight is bounded (a.k.a. finite horizon condition).
+We call the billiard flow in this infinite domain Lorentz gas and denote it by $G^t$.
+It preserves $\lambda$, the product of $\boldsymbol\kappa$ and the counting measure on $\integers^2$.
+We assume {that the scatterer configuration is such that the free flight is bounded (a.k.a. finite horizon condition).}

 The billiard flow induces a billiard map (or collision map) by the Poincar\'e section taken at collisions.
 Namely, the phase space of the billiard map is